Side Effects of Mesothelioma Chemotherapy

 Complementary and Integrative Practices to Relieve Side Effects

-Yoga, massage, and exercise have all been studied extensively in patients with cancer and going through treatment.
-Patients who engage in one or more of these report increased energy, less pain, and better overall health and quality of life than those who are inactive or do not receive massage therapy.
+Yoga, massage, and exercise have all been extensively studied in patients with cancer and undergoing treatment.
+Patients who engage in one or more of these complementary therapies report increased energy, less pain, and better overall health and quality of life than those who are inactive or do not receive massage therapy.

 The Emotional Impact of Chemotherapy